 Keep an eye out for the book symbol - 3, 4 or 5 of them anywhere on the reels will give you 2, 20 or 200 times your stake as well as allowing you entrance to the free spins bonus with 10, 12 or 25 free spins.
 Just like the classic book slots, it can retrigger quite generously and there is no limit to how many times it can retrigger.
 Before the bonus is played, one of the standard symbols is randomly chosen as the special expanding symbol.
 When it lands on the reels (3 required for low-value symbols and 2 for premiums), the symbol expands to become fully stacked.

-Bookie of Gods (Triple Edge Studios): Verdict
+Bookie of Odds (Triple Edge Studios): Verdict

-Book of Oz is undoubtedly a great slot and naturally, being a clone, so is Bookie of Gods.
+Book of Oz is undoubtedly a great slot and naturally, being a clone, so is Bookie of Odds.
 The lack of originality, however, makes it a rather pointless release, unless you're a great horse racing enthusiast that also happens to be into online slots.

 For players who were around when Book of Oz came out, there's really nothing new to explore or discover here.
-Bookie of Gods only really feels like a hasty re-skin, released with the sole purpose of cashing in on the horse racing hype NetEnt promoted over the past few weeks.
+Bookie of Odds only really feels like a hasty re-skin, released with the sole purpose of cashing in on the horse racing hype NetEnt promoted over the past few weeks.
 How do you rate a clone?
 Not A for effort, that's for sure.

-Where to play Bookie of Odds
+Bookie of Odds (Triple Edge Studios)

-Bookie of Gods
+Game title: Bookie of Odds

 ● Reels: 5